onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/02.mousekeys/docs.md

 correlation as described here, and the later for the value that is actually displayed on the spectrum.

+### Peak <a id="peak"></a>

+Use the cursor in peak mode to pick peaks.
+This can be done by clicking the mouse when the cursor (in Peak mode) is over a peak in the spectrum (either in 1D trace or nD contour modes).

+#### Picking traces (1D)

+In 1D (trace mode), click with the cursor positioned below the top of a signal.
+By default, NMRFx will search to find the highest intensity near where you picked.
+There must be an data-point with intensity above the cursor position.
+If you hold the shift-key down while clicking, then NMRFx will pick a peak at exactly the position of the cursor (and do so even if there is not a data-point with intensity above the cursor position).

+A powerful feature is to click the mouse down to the left (or right) of a group of signals and drag it to the right (or left).
+A line will be drawn between the starting point and the current cursor position.
+All peak signals above the line will be picked.
+You can drag the mouse up and down to adjust the threshold line and watch as the picking interactively updates.
+If you do this over a region that already has peaks, the existing peaks will be removed and replaced with new ones.
+If the region doesn't already have peaks the new ones will be added to the existing (or newly created) peak list.

+#### Picking contours (2D)

+In contour mode, click with the mouse positioned near the top of a contour signal.
+By default, NMRFx will find the highest intensity near where you picked and add a peak box at that position.
+If you hold the shift key down then NMRFx will pick a peak (and display a peak box) at exactly that position.

+You can drag a region out (click at one point, and with mouse button held down, drag the cursor to a new position.
+All peaks within that region, whose intensity is above the current display level, will be picked.

+### Region <a id="region"></a>

+Region mode only works (currently) in trace (1D) mode.
+Just click the mouse at a starting position (and with mouse button held down) drag the cursor to a new region.
+You'll see lines appear to indicate the starting and (current) ending position.
+When you releasethe mouse button a region will be added.
+An integral trace will be drawn across the top of the region and will include an integral value.
+The first region you add will receive an integral value normalized to 1.0.
+Subsequent regions will be scaled relative to the first.

 ## Key Bindings